jupyterlab/scipy2019-jupyterlab-tutorial/readme.md

 ## IMPORTANT: We will be using JupyterLab 1.0, which will be released at the end of June 2019.
 Please follow the installation instructions below *after* July 1, 2019.

-Please read the following section and install the required software ahead of time.
+Please read the following section and install the required software ahead of time if possible.
 We may ask you to update versions of the software more closely to the tutorial date.

 Please do not rely on cloud hosting to follow this tutorial, as the network